isama22/ArtSite/README.md

-# A Malleable Personal Art Site
+# A Malleable, Personal Art Site
 A Django application made to house a portion of the body of art work I've made over the past year.
-With the discreet login button placed on the home page, I can easily update content via crud on a browser.
+With the discreet login button placed on the home page, this site was made for easy content management via crud on a browser.
 <br></br>
 <strong>Technologies:</strong> Django | Python | postgreSQL | AWS S3 Image Hosting
 <br></br>